LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Free space < 10% allocated space
    * 6 hours have passed since last modifications
    * low-storage lasts at least 5 minutes

+#### Amazon RDS Proxy:
+  * Fully managed DB proxy for RDS and Aurora
+  * Good to use with λ under high load to avoid too many connections
+  * Allows applications to pool and share DB connections with an established DB
+  * Improves DB efficiency by reducing stress on DB resources (eg: CPU, RAM) and minimize open connections ( and timeouts)
+  * Serverless, autoscaling, HA, multi-AZ
+  * Reduced RDS and Aurora failover time by up to 66%
+  * Supports RDS (MySql, Postgres, Mariadb) and aurora (MySql/Postgres)
+  * No code changes required for most applications
+  * Enforce IAM authorization for DB and securely store credentials in AWS Secrets Manager
+  * RDS Prosy is never publicly accessible (must be accessed via VPC)

+#### Amazon Redshift:
+  * fully managed, scalable cloud data warehouse, columnar instead of row based (no Multi-AZ, based on Postgres, No OLTP, but OLAP)
+  * Can be server less or use cluster(s)
+  * Uses SQL to analyze structured and semi-structured data across data warehouses, operational DBs, and data lakes
+  * Integrates with quicksight or Tableau
+  * Leader node for query planning, results aggregation
+  * Compute node for performing queries to be sent back to the leader
+  * Provisioning node sizes in advance
+  * Enhanced VPC Routing
+  * Forces all COPY and UNLOAD traffic moving between your cluster and data repositories through your VPCs, otherwise over the internet routing, including to other AWS servicesq
+  * Can configure to automatically copy snapshots to other Regions
+  * Large inserts are better (S3 copy, firehose)

+#### Amazon Redshift Spectrum:
+  * Resides on dedicated Amazon Redshift servers independent of your cluster
+  * Can efficiently query and retrieve structured and semistructured data from files in S3 into Redshift Cluster tables (points at S3) without loading data in Redshift tables
+  * Pushes many compute intensive tasks such as predicate filtering and aggregation, down to the Redshift Spectrum layer
+  * Redshift Spectrum queries use much less of the formal cluster's processing capacity than other queries

 ### NoSQL